Data processor sparks governance row at U.S. exchanges

 The bidding laid bare governance of the SIPs that harks back to an era when the NYSE and Nasdaq dominated the market, before alternative trading venues started growing in the late 1990s.

-Brett Redfearn, who oversees JP Morgan Securities' market structure strategy for the Americas, said the problem in some respects is a relic from when exchanges were mutualised and before they were publicly traded.
+Brett Redfearn, who oversees JP Morgan Securities' market structure strategy for the Americas, said the problem in some respects is a relic from when exchanges were mutualized and before they were publicly traded.

 "A change in the governance model is probably warranted at this point in time," Redfearn told a Baruch College conference in New York on Tuesday.